 Orion is committed to being a good corporate citizen.
 Orion's culture is driven by our team members' connections to each other and the communities in which they live and work.
 Community partnerships give employees the opportunity to effect positive change within Orion, the industry and their communities.

-In 2022, Orion developed new policies addressing a number of social responsibility topics.
+Orion has adopted policies addressing a number of social responsibility topics.
 Some highlights are noted below:

 Diversity, Equity and Inclusion